 For those (like me!) who need a break from the shopping, the Renaissance pool is the perfect spot for some R&R. Rooftop views, poolside cocktails and delightful sunshine throughout the afternoon make it a music.

 The crown jewel of Legacy West is the Legacy Food Hall.
 It’s like Houston’s Conservatory, but on crack.
 It’s three levels of food stalls, complete with its own brewery, escalator and music venue called the Box Garden.
 For dinner choose from anything from Japanese bao, Mediterranean shawarma, and New England lobster chowder to crepes and gourmet donuts.

 While I was there, it was the Grand Opening of the Box Garden which is an open air concert venue just outside the Legacy Food Hall.
 It’s surrounded by shipping containers turned into food stands and bars.
 The cocktail scene is definitely on point at the Box Garden and there’s literally a whole rainbow of drinks to choose from!
 For opening weekend, I saw two folk bands—Tom Kat and Sarah Jaffe.
 Expect live music and fun programming like yoga throughout the year.
 Check their schedule to see what’s going on this weekend!

 Although I didn’t go, I hear that Plano has a decent night life.
 People enjoy going out downtown, a neighborhood I didn’t get to, but is filled with live music venues.
 The downtown district also has a collection of boutiques and restaurants that can be described as “precious and urban.”
-In the Shops at Legacy, night clubs such as Sambuca 360, VYNL, and Blue Martini attract weekend crowds.
+In the Shops at Legacy, night clubs such as Sambuca 360 and VYNL attract weekend crowds.